Moringa-SDF-PTO5/task-management-system/README.md

 ## Overview

 The front-end of the we application has been developed by React JS and the Back-end by Flask.
 The back-end has been deployed on render at (https://task-management-system-backend-39v0.onrender.com/user).
+The app allows users to sign-up, sign-in and get, delete, and post new tasks.
+The tasks can be performed by one person or multiple people.
+Moreover, users can through the review provide insight regarding the status of a task such as whether it is complete or incomplete and provide feedback on a given task.

-The specific end-points for the API (routes) and their methods include (examples and responses are shown in the demo):
+The specific end-points for the API (routes) and their methods include:

-* **GET /heroes** (displays json details of all heroes)
+* **GET /user** (displays json details of all heroes)

 * **GET /heroes/:id** (displays the hero by an integer id)